 The program will also let you create user-controlled email signatures.
 For instance, users can hold the program back from inserting a signature when a certain phrase is found in the message.

-The signature editor lets you in fact design a full message composition.
+The signature editor lets you design a full message composition.
 You can add your template elements below the message, above it, or even in its side panes.

 The program can handle multiple email signature rules at a time.
 The administrator can define how the rules are supposed to be processed.

 Another great thing about the program is that it can be used by people from outside the IT department.
-For example marketing guys can be given access to marketing rules only.
+For example, marketing guys can be given access to marketing rules at the same time having no access to other rules or program settings.

-If you don’t have time to design your own signature templates from scratch you can use the ones we prepared from you.
+If you don’t have time to design your own signature templates from scratch you can use the ones we prepared for you.
 The template library is at your disposal.
+What's more you can create your own templates and save them to the Template Library for future use.

 Although the signatures can be managed for the entire organization from one place, they contain users’ personalized data that is pulled from Active Directory.